syncfusion/blazor-docs/src/lists/listview/how-to/customize-listview-as-grid-layout.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to customize ListView as grid layout
+# How to customize listview as grid layout

-In ListView, list items can be rendered in grid layout with following data manipulations.
+In Listview, list items can be rendered in grid layout with following data manipulations.

 * Add Item